DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

 int pop();
 ```

-Theses are the functions parameters.
+These are the function parameters.

 # Printing
 A guard is needed, this is because in C sometimes accessing Null can make your program crash, and it is generally good practice to check anyway.